tim0git/terraform-aws-gameday-template/README.md

 This is a highly available fully scaling database.

-You can create this with `make aurora serverless`
+You can create this with `make aurora_serverless`

 Again this has been set up as a postgres db, but you can change the values here to mysql and we have left the comments just as we did for rds.

 `production/us-east-1/database/aurora/terragrunt.hcl`

 > Be warned.
-Databases take 20 min's to spin up!.
+Databases take 20 minutes to spin up!.
 So use that time wisely.
 There are some suggestions for additional services you can configure in the console at the end.

 **Don't panic if you choose rds and then want aurora later on.
 You can convert rds to aurora reasonably easily in the console.**

 Docs are here: https://aws.amazon.com/getting-started/hands-on/migrate-rdsmysql-to-auroramysql/

->One *GOTCHA* with aurora.
+>One *GOTCHA* with databases.
 The database creds are generated for you.
-These are sensitive so you wont see them in the console or the terminal after a plan.
+These are sensitive so you won't see them in the console or the terminal after a plan.

 We've got you covered.

-Use `make get aurora database credentials` once the database is up and running and we will fetch them for you in to your terminal in plain text.
+Use `make get_aurora_database_credentials` or `make get_rds_database_credentials` once the database is up and running, and we will fetch them for you in to your terminal in plain text.

 Finally, we have a wild card.